Death and state funeral of Queen Victoria: State funeral

 The rare sight of a state funeral cortège travelling by ship provided a striking spectacle: Victoria's body was carried on board HMY Alberta from Cowes to Gosport, with a suite of yachts following conveying the new king, Edward VII, and other mourners.
 Minute guns were fired by the assembled fleet as the yacht passed by.
 Victoria's body remained on board ship overnight before being conveyed by gun carriage to Gosport railway station the following day for the train journey to London.
-Victoria broke convention by having a white draped coffin.
+Eight bay horses of the Royal Horse Artillery were brought in from Aldershot to draw the funeral gun carriage at Osborne and at Windsor; but for the procession through London eight cream horses from the Royal Mews were used (the same eight as had drawn the late Queen's carriage at her diamond jubilee).

-At Windsor, when the royal coffin was loaded atop the gun carriage for the procession and the artillery horses took the weight, granddaughter of Queen Victoria Princess Alice, Countess of Athlone said the day was very cold and "nothing in the world would make them start".
-An attendant Royal Guard from HMS Excellent was shortly then ordered to haul the gun carriage with ropes instead, a disruption which subsequently became state funeral tradition.
-She further observed that the Royal Artillery, responsible for the horses and the gun carriage, "were furious... humiliated beyond words" by the incident.
+At Windsor, when the royal coffin was loaded on the gun carriage for the procession and the artillery horses took the weight, Princess Alice, Countess of Athlone, Victoria's granddaughter, said the day was very cold and "nothing in the world would make them start".
+An attendant Royal Guard from HMS Excellent was soon ordered to haul the gun carriage instead, using the horses' harness and the communication cord from the train.
+Using sailors to pull the gun carriage on the day of the funeral subsequently became state funeral tradition.
+She further observed that the Royal Artillery, responsible for the horses and the gun carriage, were "furious" and "humiliated" by the incident.

-Victoria's children had married into the great royal families of Europe and a number of foreign monarchs were in attendance including Wilhelm II of Germany as well as the heir-presumptive to the Austro-Hungarian throne Archduke Franz Ferdinand.
+Victoria's children had married into the great royal families of Europe, and a number of foreign monarchs were in attendance, including Wilhelm II of Germany as well as the heir-presumptive to the Austro-Hungarian throne Archduke Franz Ferdinand.